plblum/jivs/planning/Aria Design.md

 Two updater kinds separate installation work from validation-state work:

 - A static updater establishes fixed semantics such as `role`, `aria-hidden`, or an error-message element ID.
-- A field-state updater synchronizes changing semantics or content such as required state, invalid state, `aria-errormessage`, or dedicated plain-text error content.
+- A validation-state updater synchronizes changing semantics or content such as required state, invalid state, `aria-errormessage`, or dedicated plain-text error content.

 An element may be affected by two updater sources: